aadnk/ExperienceMod/Readme.txt

     * Drop experience when players are manipulating items or blocks:
      * By the name and durability
      * By potion effect, level, extended duration, and more.
+    * Broadcast a message to the server or a specific channel (HeroChat only) when experience is being awarded.
+    * Use a different configuration for every world, or even particular players or groups.
+    * Add experience to fishing!
     * Set a range of experience to drop.
 Can handle decimal numbers.
     * Use permissions to decide who will be affected by the modifications.
     * Prevent experience loss upon death.
     * Reward experience through currency (requires the Vault plugin).
+     * Drop currency items instead of being given currency directly.

 TO INSTALL

     Copy the ExperienceMod.jar file to the Bukkit plugin folder.

     Optionally, if you need to reward people with currency, install Vault.
+    Install HeroChat if you wish to send messages on channels.

 HOW TO COMPILE